photo credit: Lance Goyke

 1.)
 Goblet Squat

-Goblet squats shift the center of gravity forward as we are holding the kettlebell in front of the body.
+Goblet squats shift the center of gravity forward as we hold the kettlebell in front of the body.
 This means we can worry less about balance and allows us to focus more on the deep squat position.
-By executing a slow negative movement and then pausing and holding the squat at the bottom, it encourages your nervous system to learn the correct position.
+By executing a slow negative movement and then pausing and holding the squat at the bottom it encourages your nervous system to learn the correct position.
 The added weight will also allow some to squat a bit deeper.
 This combination will help to unlock some real hip mobility.

 2.)
 90/90 Hip Stretch